sphinx-doc/sphinx/doc/domains.rst

 The C domain (name **c**) is suited for documentation of C API.

-.. directive:: .. c:function:: type name(signature)
+.. rst:directive:: .. c:function:: type name(signature)

    Describes a C function.
 The signature should be given as in C, e.g.::